 Your skin includes three layers known as epidermis, dermis, and fat.
 Some health issues, such as dermatitis and infections, can affect how these different layers work to protect your internal organs.

 Your skin is your body’s largest external organ.
 It provides a barrier between your body’s essential organs, muscles, tissues, and skeletal system and the outside world.
 This barrier protects you from bacteria, changing temperatures, and chemical exposure.

-Your skin also feels sensation, communicating with your brain what is going on around you.
+Your skin continuously communicates with your brain about what is happening around you: touch, texture, temperature, tingling, pleasure, and pain.
 Your skin, in cooperation with your nervous system, is the primary organ for your sense of touch.

 Your body couldn’t perform the functions that keep you alive without the protection of your skin.

 Skin has two main layers, both of which serve a purpose.
 Beneath the two layers is a layer of subcutaneous fat, which also protects your body and helps you adjust to outside temperatures.
 Some health conditions start or exist only in certain layers of your skin.